 Every story has a hero.
 The leading role.
 The main figure.
 The character that the narrative revolves around.

 We love heroes.
 Heroes give us hope.
-Heroes gives a glimpse of what we could become if we put in enough work.
+Heroes give a glimpse of what we could become if we put in enough work.
 The hero is the light amidst the darkness.

-The hero is an essential character because without him, well, that would be one sad story.
+The hero is an essential character because without the hero, well, that would be one sad story.
 The hero is here to give people hope, so should the brand as it exists to make things easier for everyone.